calagopus/website/web/docs/panel/features/server/backups.md

 ### Edit

 Rename the backup, move it to another group, or toggle **Locked**.
-A locked backup cannot be deleted and is never rotated out by group retention.
+A locked backup cannot be deleted, and retention never removes it or evicts it to make room at the backup limit.

 <img src="./images/backups/edit-modal.webp" width="220" alt="" />